Send an Enquiry

 • Step 12:

-1. Covertually delivering your annual returns form 11 to the Registrar of Companies
+1. In a discreet manner delivering your annual returns form 11 to the Registrar of Companies

-2. For this reason, accounting records and financial statements need to be constantly up to date.
+2. Therefore, accounting records and financial statements should be kept perpetually up to date.

-• Low cost and less compliance : An LLP's formation expenses remain lower than those of establishing either a public or private limited company.
-An LLP needs to meet limited compliance obligations.
-Two necessary annual documents compose the LLP's filings: Annual Return together with Statement of Accounts and Solvency.
+• Low cost and less compliance : The expenses involved in the formation of an LLP are still lower when compared to the establishment of a public or private limited company.
+An LLP is required to meet only a few compliance obligations.
+The two essential yearly documents make up the filings of the LLP: Annual Return along with Statement of Accounts and Solvency.

-• No requirement of minimum capital contribution : The formation of an LLP requires no minimum required capital.
-All types of companies can proceed with incorporation without needing minimum paid-up capital.
-An LLP can emerge through any level of capital provided by its partners.
+• No requirement of minimum capital contribution : to establish an LLP, there is no minimum capital required.
+Any kind of company can go ahead with registration without the need for a minimum paid-up capital.
+A limited liability partnership may be created from any level of capital contributed by the partners.

 Disadvantages of Limited Liability Partnership (LLP)